ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 **Hemoglobin Level**

-For the purposes of our simulation, we assumed that simulants only received an effect from iron fortification if they directly consumed iron fortified foods and that they received no effect of iron fortification on their hemoglobin levels from maternal consumption of iron fortified foods.
+For the purposes of our simulation, we made a few assumptions:

+1. We assumed that simulants only received an effect from iron fortification on their hemoglobin levels if they directly consumed iron fortified foods and that they received no effect of iron fortification on their hemoglobin levels from maternal consumption of iron fortified foods (although maternal consumption of iron fortified foods affects infant birth weight).

-Additionally, we assumed that simulants begin to eat staple foods as a supplement to breast milk consumption at the age of six months and that the quantity of staple foods consumed as a proportion of total consumption increases linearly from six months to two years of age, at which point it reaches its peak and then remains constant.
+2. We assumed that simulants begin to eat staple foods as a supplement to breast milk consumption at the age of six months and that the quantity of staple foods consumed as a proportion of total consumption increases linearly from six months to two years of age, at which point it reaches its peak and then remains constant.

-Further, we assumed that the full effect of the iron fortification intervention takes six months to achieve and that the effect scales up in a linear fashion between the onset of exposure and six months post exposure ( this is likely a conservative assumption and the shape likely follows more of a logarithmic curve).
-Additionally, we assumed that all individuals covered by baseline coverage of iron fortification have been covered for at least six months and therefore have already achieved the full effect of the intervention.
+3. We assumed that the full effect of the iron fortification intervention takes six months to achieve and that the effect scales up in a linear fashion between the onset of exposure and six months post exposure.
+This is likely a conservative assumption, as there is evidence (Andersson et al. 2010) that the true curve increases more steeply at first, then levels off before reaching the full effect at six months.
+Thus, the measured response curve is concave down, and our linear approximation lies entirely below this curve -- it is the secant line to the curve, with slope equal to the average rate of increase over the 6 month interval.

+4. We assumed that all individuals covered by baseline coverage of iron fortification have been covered for at least six months and therefore have already achieved the full effect of the intervention.

 .. todo::

 	Add justification and references to support for these assumptions.
+(Andersson et al. 2010, WHO guidance, and Diana et al. 2010/Plos One)

 Therefore, the effect size of iron fortification on a simulant's hemoglobin level **in the baseline scenario** should be determined as follows: